 It looks like the Chicago Bears may need to prepare for life without their franchise quarterback.
 In Monday night’s loss to the Eagles, Jay Cutler suffered a sprained right thumb and is expected to miss this week’s game against the Dallas Cowboys.
 Although Cutler’s injury will not require surgery, it’s entirely possible that the team’s all-time leading passer will miss several weeks.

 Typically fans are devastated when their starting quarterback goes down, but Bears fans seem nonplussed by Cutler’s latest injury.
 That’s likely due to Cutler’s contract, which makes him one of the highest-paid players in the league.
 Back in 2014, Cutler signed a seven-year, $126 million contract with the Chicago Bears, including $54 million guaranteed.
 He may be overpaid, but Cutler still holds value in the eyes of oddsmakers.

 On Friday’s lookahead line, the Westgate Superbook listed the Bears as 3.5-point underdogs for their Week 3 matchup against the Dallas Cowboys.
 When the line actually opened on Sunday evening, the Bears were listed as 4-point underdogs.
-With Cutler expected to miss this week’s game, they re-opened the Bears as 7.5-point favorites.
+With Cutler expected to miss this week’s game, the Bears re-opened as 7.5-point underdogs.
 Although that suggests that Cutler is worth 3.5-4 points to the spread, that’s not entirely true.

 “I’d say [Cutler] is still worth 2-3 points to the spread,” according to Scott Cooley, an Odds Consultant for Bookmaker.eu.
 “There is some consideration for the decimated defense.
 Those injuries are probably worth minimum a point.
 And certainly the fact that they are playing Dallas this week will impact the number.
 If they are playing the Jags, we wouldn’t need to adjust as greatly.”